mmedum/prometheus-workshop/docker-files/prometheus-grafana/README.md

-From the `Grafana` startpage, choose `Add data source`, search for `Prometheus` and set the `URL: http://prometheus:9090` thereby press `Save & Test` and hopefully a green bar with the text `Data source is working` shows up.
+From the `Grafana` startpage, choose `Add data source`, search for `Prometheus` and set the `URL: http://prometheus:9090` thereby press `Save & Test` and hopefully a green bar with the text `Data source is working` shows up and with that the local deployment is done.